llm-d-incubation/llm-d-infra/quickstart/examples/inference-scheduling/README.md

 In this case we have found that our gateway service is called `infra-inference-scheduling-inference-gateway`.

-1. `port-forward` the service to we can curl it:
+1. `port-forward` the service so we can curl it:

 ```bash
 kubectl port-forward -n llm-d-inference-scheduling service/infra-inference-scheduling-inference-gateway 8000:80